Learn the Force We Can: Enabling Sparse Motion Control in Multi-Object Video Generation: Abstract

 \section{Abstract}

 We propose a novel unsupervised method to autoregressively generate videos from a single frame and a sparse motion input.
-Our trained model can generate realistic object-to-object interactions and separate the dynamics and the extents of multiple objects despite only observing them under correlated motion activities.
-Key components in our method are the randomized conditioning scheme, the encoding of the input motion control, and the randomized and sparse sampling to break correlations.
-Our model, which we call \methodName, has the ability to move objects without physically touching them.
-We show both qualitatively and quantitatively that \methodName accurately follows the user control, while yielding a video quality that is on par with or better than state of the art video generation prior work on several datasets.
-For videos, visit our project website \url{https://araachie.github.io/yoda}.
+Our trained model can generate unseen realistic object-to-object interactions.
+Although our model has never been given the explicit segmentation and motion of each object in the scene during training, it is able to implicitly separate their dynamics and extents.
+Key components in our method are the randomized conditioning scheme, the encoding of the input motion control, and the randomized and sparse sampling to enable generalization to out of distribution but realistic correlations.
+Our model, which we call \methodName, has therefore the ability to move objects without physically touching them.
+Through extensive qualitative and quantitative evaluations on several datasets, we show that \methodName is on par with or better than state of the art video generation prior work in terms of both controllability and video quality.